gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 *The Cluster* can be skipped.
 However, nodes must still be updated manually by you.

+Before you upgrade a cluster, please refer to the target version's [Changelog](/imke/about/kubernetesversions) and make sure you familiarise yourself with the upcoming changes.

 ## The Cluster

-In Kubernetes the infrastructure is divided into master (= Kubernetes controlplane) and (worker-)nodes.
+In Kubernetes the infrastructure is divided into master (= Kubernetes control plane) and (worker-)nodes.
 The master is managed by iMKE itself.

 Since several versions for the master are offered, you have the